mustafa-ebrahem/alx-airbnb-database/database-adv-script/README.md

-# Advanced SQL Join Queries for AirBnB Database
+# Advanced SQL Queries for AirBnB Database

-This directory contains SQL scripts demonstrating complex join queries for the AirBnB database schema.
+This directory contains SQL scripts demonstrating complex queries for the AirBnB database schema.

 ## Overview

-The `joins_queries.sql` file demonstrates various types of SQL joins and advanced query techniques to extract meaningful relationships from the AirBnB database.
+- The `joins_queries.sql` file demonstrates various types of SQL joins and advanced query techniques.
+- The `subqueries.sql` file showcases different types of subqueries (correlated and non-correlated).

 ## Join Types Demonstrated